[Effects of Boswellia] From Osteoarthritis to Chronic Inflammation, 3 Benefits of Boswellia

 2. Improves Chronic Inflammatory Bowel Disease

 While introducing the previous research, I mentioned that Boswellia is being studied in academia as an alternative to non-steroidal anti-inflammatory drugs (NSAIDs) for osteoarthritis.
-This is based on
+This is based on Boswellia's unique anti-inflammatory activity that does not interfere with the synthesis of glycaminoglycan, which makes up tissues such as skin and cartilage.

 Boswellia's activity does not only help with osteoarthritis.
 In the treatment of inflammatory bowel diseases such as ulcerative colitis or Crohn's disease, where the use of non-steroidal anti-inflammatory drugs should be limited, research is being actively conducted on alternative treatments using boswellia, targeting patients with chronic inflammatory bowel disease.
-A human trial conducted by Madisch, A, and researchers (2007)
+A human trial conducted by Madisch, A, and researchers (2007) reported clinical improvement in colitis following the consumption of boswellia.

 "Clinical improvement was seen at 6 weeks of Boswellia intake. ...
 In conclusion, this study suggests that intake of Boswellia serrata extract may be a clinically effective and safe treatment for patients with inflammatory bowel disease."